 Buddha teas organic Oolong tea

-We could not find as much reviews as the non-organic versions but it still got a nice rating of 4.8 stars from over 75 buyers.
+We could not find as many reviews as the non-organic versions but it still got a nice rating of 4.8 stars from over 75 buyers.

 Choice organic Oolong tea

-The package is made of recycled materials and is bio degradable and gluten free.
-It also does not contain staples like some other brands do.
+The package is made of recycled materials and is bio-degradable and gluten-free.
+It also does not contain staples as some other brands do.

-Also available in a 3 pack and 6 pack to safe you some money.
+Also available in a 3 pack and 6 pack to save you some money.

 Over 1750 users took the time to write a review and the average rating was 4.3 stars.
 This does not seem very high but I found that for some reason organic tea gets lower star ratings than regular tea.